Best waterproof cycling pants 2025: tested and rated for breathability, water repellance and overall comfort

 Regarding the fit, Altura’s Grid Softshell Pants are long enough for full coverage with no flapping around the ankles.
 The drawstring waist is high enough for decent coverage of the small of the back and is simple to secure.

-Read more: Altura Grid Softshell Pants full review
+Read our full Altura Grid Softshell Pants review

-What cut and fit is best for commuter pants / trousers?
+What cut and fit is best for waterproof pants / trousers?

-The best waterproof bicycle commuter pants / trousers will generally have a fairly relaxed fit and will prioritise keeping the water out.
-While you might find some casual fit options that can be worn on and off the bike, many are a pull-over design that you can wear over other trousers or shorts and remove after your ride.
-You'll also find that many are unisex.
-For many women, this might pose fit issues.
+The best waterproof bicycle pants/trousers will generally have a fairly relaxed fit and prioritise keeping the water out.
+While you might find some casual fit options that can be worn on and off the bike, many are pull-over designs that you can wear over other trousers or shorts and remove after your ride.
+You'll also find that many are unisex, which might pose fit issues for many women.

-While most overtrousers are marketed as rainy weather garments, they can be a great additional layer in extremely cold conditions too.
+While most overtrousers are marketed as rainy-weather garments, they can also be a great additional layer in extremely cold conditions.
 Keeping your hardworking leg muscles warm in the depths of winter is invaluable.

-When you’re riding a bike, you’ll be bent over rather than standing upright.
-It's therefore useful to have a cut that’s higher at the back than at the front, so you’ve got adequate coverage of your rear end, with plenty of overlap with your upper half clothing to stop rain from getting in from above and spray from below.
+You’ll be bent over rather than standing upright when you're riding a bike.
+It's, therefore, useful to have a cut higher at the back than at the front, so you’ve got adequate rear-end coverage, with plenty of overlap with your upper half clothing to stop rain from getting in from above and spray from below.

-It’s also a good idea to look for bicycle commuter pants / trousers that are wide enough at the knees not to get in the way as you pedal, but tight enough at the ankle not to get caught in your gears.
+It’s also a good idea to look for waterproof pants/trousers that are wide enough at the knees not to get in the way as you pedal but tight enough at the ankle not to get caught in your gears.
 Leg length adjustment is useful to help keep the ends of your trousers out of the way.

-How breathable do commuter pants / trousers need to be?
+How breathable do waterproof pants need to be?

 It’s easy to get hot when you’re cycling.
-Since you’ll usually be wearing a waterproof top as well as your waterproof cycling trousers, that means that you can easily get sweaty, particularly if it’s warm and humid.
+Since you’ll usually be wearing a waterproof top as well as your waterproof cycling trousers, that means that you can easily get sweaty, particularly if it’s warm and humid or when your heart rate rises, like when climbing.

-A pair of the best waterproof cycling trousers made of breathable fabric will let sweat out better, helping to keep you more comfortable as you ride.
-See our guide to the best waterproof cycling jackets for more on waterproofing and breathability.
+A pair of the best waterproof cycling trousers made of breathable fabric will better let sweat out, helping to keep you more comfortable as you ride.
+However, there is always a trade-off.
+Is it safe to say that at some point, you will get warm and sweaty in waterproof trousers?
+It will almost certainly be less than the rain will get you.

 How important are sealed seams?

-The most waterproof bicycle commuter pants will be seam-sealed.
-That’s where there’s waterproof tape applied over the seams to prevent water ingress through the stitching.
-Water entry through the seams is something that can occur in prolonged downpours, with the extra pressure due to your forward movement helping the water to force its way in.
+The most waterproof pants are seam-sealed, with waterproof tape applied over the seams to prevent water ingress through the stitching.
+Water entry through the seams can occur in prolonged downpours, with the extra pressure from your forward movement helping the water force its way in.

 The most expensive waterproof trousers will balance both needs.
-If you're going cheaper, it's best to consider whether you want something that will keep you dry but that will quickly heat up if you press on the pace, or whether you'd prefer the risk of getting a little wet if it means your skin feels more comfortable.
+If you're going cheaper, consider whether you want something that will keep you dry but that will quickly heat up if you press on the pace or whether you'd prefer the risk of getting a little wet if it means your skin feels more comfortable.

 Get The Leadout Newsletter